kdoore/1335GitBook/beginshape_-_vertex_shapes.md

-# Project 1: Vertex Shapes - Recursive Pattern
+#Project 1: Vertex Shapes - Recursive Pattern

 The image below shows how we can create a simple polygon using the [Processing PShape, createShape\( \), beginShape\( \), endShape\( \)](https://processing.org/reference/beginShape_.html) functions.

+#PShape - Processing
+PShape is a wrapper class for shapes in processing.
+It provides a class that can be used to create objects using scalable vector graphic images (.svg), processing primitive shape functions, and shapes created by specifying vertex points.
+In this project, we'll use the PShapes created by specifying a set of vertex points.

-For our recursive pattern project, it will be important to create a simple pattern that can be defined by a location point \(vertex\) and one **length** value.
+For our recursive pattern project, it will be important to create a simple pattern that can be defined by a location point \(shape's origin point\) and one **length** value.

 `vertexPattern( length );`